nhat120904/real-estate-call-assisstant/README.md

 # real-estate-call-assistant-backend
-Install hackathon-webui for the frontend
+Install hackathon-webui for the frontend.
 How to run:
 - python demo3.py